AI Agent Framework Comparison

 Industry surveys consistently cite security as a top requirement for enterprise agent deployment.
 Yet most frameworks treat security as an afterthought — an add-on, a paid tier, or entirely absent.

-OpenLegion is the only framework that makes security its primary value proposition: six built-in security layers, mandatory Docker container isolation per agent, vault proxy credential management where agents never see raw API keys, per-agent ACLs, and resource caps.
+OpenLegion makes security a primary value proposition: defense-in-depth via Docker container isolation per agent, vault-proxied credential management where agents never see raw API keys, per-agent ACLs, and resource caps.

 For a deep dive, see our AI agent security analysis.